 Where to Stay in Krakow

 Mundo Hostel – a small hostel located close to the Old Town, this is definitely one of the best places to stay if visiting Krakow on a budget.
 They offer free breakfast and regular social events that are great way to meat other travellers and make the most of your time in the city!
 Click here to see their latest prices on Hostelworld or Booking.com!

 Q Hotel Kraków – a great mid range hotel that is in a fantastic location and a good option if you do not want to stay in a hostel.
 They offer a large selection of comfortable rooms and there is also breakfast included in the nightly rate.
 Click here to see their latest prices and reviews

 Not quite what you’re looking for?
-Click here to browse the best deals on hotels in Krakow!
+Click here to browse other hotels in Krakow!